ct-clmsn/miniaturist/README.md

 Latent Dirichlet Allocation is colloquially called "topic modeling".
-This project offers topic modeling capabilities that work as a sequential program, a parallel (threaded) program, and a distributed parallel program that can be executed in a Cloud or on High Performance Computing (HPC)/Supercomputing systems.
+This project offers topic modeling capabilities that work as a sequential program, a parallel (threaded) program, and a distributed parallel program that can be executed on High Performance Computing (HPC)/Supercomputing systems or a Cloud.

 The following implementations are provided:

 * lda - the sequential implementation
-* parlda - the parallel implementation
+* parlda - the parallel implementation for multi-core systems
-* distparlda - the parallel, distributed implementation
+* distparlda - distributed, parallel, implementation for High Performance Computers (HPC)/Supercomputers
-* distparldahdfs - parallel, distributed implementation for Clouds ([Hadoop filesystem, HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html))
+* distparldahdfs - distributed, parallel, implementation for Clouds ([Hadoop filesystem, HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html))

 Optional extensions provided: